bbrewington/docs.getdbt.com/website/docs/reference/resource-configs/teradata-configs.md

           unique_key='id',
           on_schema_change='fail',
           incremental_strategy='valid_history',
-          valid_from='valid_from_column',
-          history_column_in_target='history_period_column'
+          valid_period='valid_period_col',
+          use_valid_to_time='no',
   )
   }}
   ```

 The `valid_history` incremental strategy requires the following parameters:
-* `valid_from` &mdash; Column in the source table of **timestamp** datatype indicating when each record became valid.
-* `history_column_in_target` &mdash; Column in the target table of **period** datatype that tracks history.
+* `unique_key`: The primary key of the model (excluding the valid time components), specified as a column name or list of column names.
+* `valid_period`: Name of the model column indicating the period for which the record is considered to be valid.
+The datatype must be `PERIOD(DATE)` or `PERIOD(TIMESTAMP)`.
+* `use_valid_to_time`: Wether the end bound value of the valid period in the input is considered by the strategy when building the valid timeline.
+Use 'no' if you consider your record to be valid until changed (and supply any value greater to the begin bound for the end bound of the period - a typical convention is `9999-12-31` of ``9999-12-31 23:59:59.999999`).
+Use 'yes' if you know until when the record is valid (typically this is a correction in the history timeline).

 The valid_history strategy in dbt-teradata involves several critical steps to ensure the integrity and accuracy of historical data management:
 * Remove duplicates and conflicting values from the source data:
   * This step ensures that the data is clean and ready for further processing by eliminating any redundant or conflicting records.
-  * The process of removing duplicates and conflicting values from the source data involves using a ranking mechanism to ensure that only the highest-priority records are retained.
-This is accomplished using the SQL RANK() function.
+  * The process of removing primary key duplicates (ie. two or more records with the same value for the `unique_key` and BEGIN() bond of the `valid_period` fields) in the dataset produced by the model.
+If such duplicates exist, the row with the lowest value is retained for all non-primary-key fields (in the order specified in the model) is retained.
+Full-row duplicates are always de-duplicated.
-* Identify and adjust overlapping time slices:
+* Identify and adjust overlapping time slices (if use_valid_to_time='yes):
-  * Overlapping time periods in the data are detected and corrected to maintain a consistent and non-overlapping timeline.
+  * Overlapping time periods in the data are corrected to maintain a consistent and non-overlapping timeline.
+To do so, the valid period end bound of a record is adjusted to meet the begin bound of the next record with the same `unique_key` value and overlapping `valid_period` value if any.
-* Manage records needing to be overwritten or split based on the source and target data:
+* Manage records needing to be adjusted, deleted or split based on the source and target data:
   * This involves handling scenarios where records in the source data overlap with or need to replace records in the target data, ensuring that the historical timeline remains accurate.
-* Utilize the TD_NORMALIZE_MEET function to compact history:
+* Compact history:
-  * This function helps to normalize and compact the history by merging adjacent time periods, improving the efficiency and performance of the database.
+  * Normalize and compact the history by merging records of adjacent time periods withe same value, optimizing database storage and performance.
+We use the function TD_NORMALIZE_MEET for this purpose.
 * Delete existing overlapping records from the target table:
   * Before inserting new or updated records, any existing records in the target table that overlap with the new data are removed to prevent conflicts.
 * Insert the processed data into the target table: